General Plan Update

 April 26, 2018 City Council Meeting

-On April 26, 2018, the City Council will consider the recommendation forwarded by the Planning Commission to approve the updated General Plan and the Land Use Map with certain edits to the document and amending the land use designation for Gateway Park as Passive-Recreation.
-The City Council will also consider certifying the associated environmental document.
+On April 26, 2018, the City Council considered the recommendation forwarded by the Planning Commission to approve the updated General Plan and the Land Use Map with certain edits to the document and amending the land use designation for Gateway Park as Passive-Recreation.

 - Staff Report